-- the value of your fund units must be more than \$5,000 to start the plan; - the minimum amount you can sell is \$50 for each class of the fund; - we automatically sell the necessary number of units to make payments to your bank account or a cheque is mailed to you; - you can choose any day of the month to receive payments weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-annually or annually except if you hold your units in a RRIF, LRIF, PRIF or LIF, in which case you can only choose a day between the 1st and the 25th of the month for these plan types; - if the date you choose is not a business day, your units will be sold the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic redemption and all other automatic redemptions will be reported on your semi-annual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.
+- the minimum amount you can sell is \$25 for each series of the fund; - we automatically sell the necessary number of units to make payments to your bank account or a cheque is mailed to you; - if the date you choose is not a business day, your units will be sold the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic redemption and all other automatic redemptions will be reported on your semi-annual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.

-If you withdraw more money than your fund units are earning, you will eventually use up your investment.
+If you withdraw more money than your units are earning, you will eventually use up your investment.